whitejeep600/yolo_lesion_detection/report.md

-Motivated by the above, I have decided to check the efficacy of applying Deep Learning methods (as of 2023, the undisputed state-of-the-art solution in virtually all detection and classification tasks) to automatically detecting lesions in medical images.
+Motivated by the above, I have decided to check the efficacy of applying Deep Learning methods (as of 2023, the undisputed state-of-the-art solution in virtually all detection and classification tasks) to automatic detection of lesions in medical images.

 ## Dataset